-Yes, every private cruise is completely private for you and your guests.
+Yes, every private charter is completely private for you and your guests.
 While onboard, you will have exclusive use of the boat for the full duration of your event.

 We have several vessels available, all of which were custom built for Shoreline or modified to our specifications for handling private events.
-Currently, Star of Chicago and Evening Star are the primary private cruise vessels.
+Currently the Evening Star is the primary private charter vessel.

-At Shoreline Charters, we appreciate your busy schedule so our professional charters sales representatives can handle all the details for you.
+At Shoreline Sightseeing, we appreciate your busy schedule so our professional charter sales representatives can handle all the details for you.
 Just tell us the date and time for your event, number of guests, and your budget.
 We will put together a proposal to include all of these details and will assist with the coordination along the way.

-All private cruises leave from our convenient Ogden Slip dock at Navy Pier.
-See map for additional information and directions.
+All private charters leave from our convenient Polk Bros Park dock.
+See map for additional information.